Multiple myeloma

 SPECIALIST.
 HEMATOLOGY AND HEMOTHERAPY DEPARTMENT

-At the Clinica Universidad de Navarra we offer personalized treatment and follow-up.
-The drugs administered and the intensity are individualized according to the characteristics of each patient.
+We offer personalised treatment and monitoring.
+The drugs administered and the intensity are individualised according to the characteristics of each patient.

 A PERSONALIZED MEDICINE